A general spectral solver for the axisymmetric Jeans equations: fast dynamical modelling of galaxies with arbitrary anisotropy: Conclusions

 This solver enables the exploration of the full solution space allowed by the axisymmetric Jeans equations, facilitating rigorous parameter inference for complex galaxy models.
-A reference implementation of the spectral JAM method will be included in a future release of the public \textsc{JamPy} package \citep{Cappellari2008, Cappellari2020}.
+A reference implementation of the spectral JAM method is included in the public \textsc{JamPy} package \citep{Cappellari2008, Cappellari2020}.